lhanson/cognition-caps/README.md

 cognition-caps
 ==============

-This is the software which runs the Cognition Caps website.
+This is the software which runs the
+[Cognition Caps website](http://www.wearcognition.com).
+Or, it will soon.

+It's written in Clojure because it's awesome and I'm silly like that.

 License
 =======